When You Realize Your “Worst Case Scenario College” is Actually Your Dream School

 The thought of putting my best face forward for my dream schools and risking getting rejected was, frankly, terrifying.
-I knew I wanted to go to certain schools because of their beautiful campuses, sports teams, great reputations, but how did I know whether or not I was the right fit for them?
+I knew I wanted to go to certain schools because of their beautiful campuses, sports teams, and great reputations, but how did I know whether or not I was the right fit for them?

 People tend to use acceptance rates to measure how likely you are to get into a school, but how the hell was I supposed to know if I was a 30% acceptance rate kid, a 15%, or maybe a 60%?

-With some help from parents, guidance counselors, and friends, I picked out six schools: two reaches, two targets, and two safeties.
+With help from parents, guidance counselors, and friends, I picked out six schools: two reaches, two targets, and two safeties.
 Using online graphs of grades and SAT scores of accepted students, I tried to imagine where I would fit in and how realistic it was to apply to those schools.
 I created ideas in my head about where I would be going.

 College admissions: reach, targets, and safety schools

 Of the five remaining schools, I got accepted to 2 and rejected from 3.
 None offered me any financial aid.
 One of the colleges was Syracuse University, my dream school at the time.
 The school was also roughly $70,000 a year.
-Suddenly, I heard everyone talking about the weight of those elusive “student loans” felt natural.
-My parents sat me down and told me that I could go to any of the colleges that have accepted me, and they would support my decision, however, choosing Syracuse would mean taking on tens of thousands of dollars in student loans every year.
+Suddenly, I heard everyone talking about the weight of those elusive “student loans” that felt natural.
+My parents sat me down and told me that I could go to any of the colleges that have accepted me, and they would support my decision; however, choosing Syracuse would mean taking on tens of thousands of dollars in student loans every year.

 At this point, I had to consider the three schools I’d been accepted.
 Syracuse, Skidmore, and UMass.
-I liked Skidmore but a small school didn’t feel right anymore.
+I liked Skidmore, but a small school didn’t feel right anymore.
 So there was Syracuse, the beautiful campus, town, sports teams, and an equally impressive mountain of student loans.

 Why I decided to go to UMass, my safety school